-This committee shall be responsible for increasing the participation of underrepresented groups in both the SWS and the profession of wetland science and shall take appropriate actions to attract such groups.
-It is also responsible for administering the Undergraduate Mentoring Program and seeking external funding for the program.
+In partnership with the SWS chapters and fellow committees, this committee shall support increasing the participation of underrepresented groups in both the SWS and the profession of wetland science and shall take appropriate actions to attract such groups.
+It is also responsible for administering the Multicultural Mentoring Program (SWaMMP) and seeking external funding for the program.

-- Administer the Undergraduate Mentoring Program, including the organization of activities (e.g., career workshops, peer-to-peer support) for the participating students at the annual meeting.
-The National Science Foundation (or other grant sponsors) should be contacted 12 months prior to the end of the grant to begin the development of a new proposal. - Sponsor two students to attend the Ecological Society of America's SEEDS leadership training. - Support a booth with a committee member to represent SWS at the annual MANNRS (Minorities in Agriculture, Natural Resources and Related Sciences) conference. - Support the Awards Committee in reviewing nominations for the SWS Human Diversity in Wetland Sciences Award and the SWaMMP Champion Award.
+- Regular committee meetings to plan and discuss projects, assignments, progress, our budget, and more throughout the year. - Administer the Multicultural Mentoring Program (SWaMMP), including the organization of activities (e.g., career workshops, peer-to-peer support) for the participating students at the annual meeting.
+The National Science Foundation (or other grant sponsors) should be contacted 12 months prior to the end of the grant to begin the development of a new proposal. - Sponsor two students to attend the Ecological Society of America's SEEDS leadership training or other training events, as applicable and appropriate. - Support a booth with a committee member to represent SWS at the annual National Diversity in STEM (SACNAS) or MANNRS (Minorities in Agriculture, Natural Resources and Related Sciences) conference, when available and able. - Support the Awards Committee in reviewing nominations for the SWS Human Diversity in Wetland Sciences Award and the SWaMMP Champion Award.